cbaggers/mk-string-metrics/README.md

 jaccard x y
 ```

-Calculates Jaccard distance between two strings.
-Returned value is in range
+Calculates Jaccard similarity coefficient for two strings.
+Returned value is
-from 0 (no similarity) to 1 (exact match).
+in range from 0 (no similarity) to 1 (exact match).

 ```
 jaro x y